E-Invoicing Mandate in Germany 2026: What Freelancers Need to Know

 What About Kleinunternehmer?

-If you use the Kleinunternehmerregelung (small-business exemption under Section 19 UStG), you are not exempt from e-invoicing.
-The receiving obligation already applies to you since January 2025.
-The sending obligation follows the same transition timeline as everyone else.
+If you use the Kleinunternehmerregelung (small-business exemption under Section 19 UStG), the receiving obligation applies to you in full: since January 2025 you must be able to accept e-invoices.

 How to Prepare